Des-kun/powird/README.md

 ### Desktop App (Main Mode)

-- Simply go to [Releases](https://github.com/SlapBot/powir/releases) and pick the latest version to download.
+- Simply go to [Releases](https://github.com/Des-kun/powird/releases) and pick the latest version to download.
-- Download Current Latest Version (Powir v1): [Github](https://github.com/SlapBot/powir/releases/latest/download/powir.1.0.4.exe) or [GDrive](https://drive.google.com/drive/folders/1ntEjEenEzZXMP8L_nXNoHnIFqNSLpwD9): **Please take a note below before downloading the app**
+- Download Current Latest Version (Powir v1): [Github](https://github.com/Des-kun/powird/releases/latest/download/powird.1.0.5.exe): **Please take a note below before downloading the app**

 #### Browser And Windows Defender Warnings

 <strong>Note: </strong>
 Since the application isn't code signed yet ([because all of the certificates require annual fee payment regardless of whether you're non-profit or open-source](https://stackoverflow.com/questions/1177552/code-signing-certificate-for-open-source-projects)).
-Please refer to the issue: [#1](https://github.com/SlapBot/powir/issues/1), Both (Browser & Windows Defender will raise warnings suggesting that app is not protected).
+Both Browser & Windows Defender will raise warnings suggesting that app is not protected).

 This doesn't mean that application is inherently unsafe <strong>in fact entire source code is open</strong>, and you can build your own distribution following [Build](#build) section but its due to the paperwork and money involved in getting the certificates to sign the applications [which can cost as much as $699 a year or more](https://stackoverflow.com/a/58559506/6303162).

-If you are someone who has an experience around self signing certificates with Windows based builds which result in bypassing these warnings, kindly reply in the given thread [#1](https://github.com/SlapBot/powir/issues/1) :)

 #### Solution

-For now the solution is to simply ignore the warnings as shown below and always download the application from this [repository](https://github.com/SlapBot/powir) only:
+For now the solution is to simply ignore the warnings as shown below and always download the application from this [repository](https://github.com/Des-kun/powird) only:

 ![](demos/processed-screenshots/browser-warning.png)
 ![](demos/gifs/windows-defender-warnings.gif)